-Emerging urban growth will require Council to review upgrading or new public toilet provision to accommodate the needs of new communities and well-maintained toilets at the city's well visited locations.
-These level playgrounds, key shopping and strategically located to enable access public toilets at well visited daylight hours.
+Emerging urban growth will require Council to review upgrading or new public toilet provision to accommodate the needs of new communities.

-Public toilets located in shopping centres, restaurants, petrol stations, train stations, hotels and retail stores play an important supplementary role by providing toilets in various locations
+Public toilets located in shopping centres, restaurants, petrol stations, train stations, hotels and retail stores play an important supplementary role by providing toilets in various locations.